RNA-Puzzles/RNA_assessment/README.md

 ## Dependency
 This package depends on `biopython`.
 To install: `pip install biopython`
+OpenStructure for lDDT calculations.

 If need to calculate the Interaction Network Fidelity, it needs to call [`MC-annotate`](https://major.iric.ca/MajorLabEn/MC-Tools.html).
-Please download the binary excution from the website and coordinate the directory for it at the top line `MCAnnotate_bin=` of the mcannotate.py script.
+Please download the binary execution from the website and coordinate the directory for it at the top line `MCAnnotate_bin=` of the mcannotate.py script.

+If need to calculate the Local Distance Difference Test (lDDT), it needs to call OpenStructure (https://openstructure.org/download).

+If need to calculate the Atomic Rotationally Equivariant Scorer (ARES), it needs to call ARES (https://www.science.org/doi/10.1126/science.abe5650)

+        .

+        .